Website Natgasoline, LLC

 EDUCATION, EXPERIENCE, AND/OR TRAINING

-• Bachelor’s degree in Electrical Engineering required.
+• Bachelor’s degree in Engineering or equivalent experience in Process Control or Instrumentation Engineering required.

 • Working knowledge of industry codes and standards (IEC, NFPA, ANSI, IEEE, NEMA, etc.) required.

 • Experience in programming and maintenance of Distributed Control Systems (DCS), safety shutdown systems, and Programmable Logic Control (PLC) systems required.

 • Experience with CENTUM® VP integrated production control system, ProSafe®-RS safety instrumented system, Exaquantum™ plant information management system, and Plant Resource Manager (PRM®) software package preferred.